ut-issl/s2e-documents/Tutorials/HowToAddControlAlgorithms.md

   - S2E_CORE_OSS:c4c7cf6567c077f0918f07a9a82c2d7e4531ceb7

 ## 2. Direct method
-- In this chapter, a simplest way to add control algorithm without sensors and actuators.
+- In this chapter, a simplest way to add control algorithm without sensors and actuators is introduced.
 - This method directly measures satellite physical quantity, and directly generate torque and force acting on the satellite.
 - To do that, users need to edit the `Update` function in the `UserSat.cpp`.
 - The `UserSat` class already has satellite attitude, orbit, and local environment information since it inherits `Spacecraft` base class.
 So users can easily access these values.